Career and Technical Education » CTE Programs of Study

 The Career and Technical Education Department at Alcoa High School offers nine CTE programs of study within six career clusters.
 Each of the programs of study offered at Alcoa High School can be used to satisfy a student's three-credit elective focus requirement which is necessary for high school graduation.
 Dual enrollment and dual credit opportunities are available in most courses.

-• Health Science-Nursing Education and Emergency Services
+• Health Science-Nursing Education and Sports and Human Performance

 • Marketing